DePayFi/documentation/docs/payments/supported/blockchains.md

 ## World Chain

-Payments on World Chain typically take **3 seconds** in average to process and validate.
+Payments on World Chain typically take **1 second** in average to process and validate.

 A payment transaction on Gnosis costs users approx. **below $0.01** in average.

 ## Base

-Payments on Optimism typically take **3 seconds** in average to process and validate.
+Payments on Optimism typically take **1 second** in average to process and validate.

 A payment transaction on Base costs users approx. **below $0.01** in average.

 ## Optimism

-Payments on Optimism typically take **3 seconds** in average to process and validate.
+Payments on Optimism typically take **2 seconds** in average to process and validate.

 A payment transaction on Optimism costs users approx. **below $0.01** in average.

 ## Arbitrum

-Payments on Arbitrum typically take **1 second** in average to process and validate.
+Payments on Arbitrum typically take **2 seconds** in average to process and validate.

 A payment transaction on Arbitrum costs users approx. **below $0.01** in average.